ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/deleting-entities.dotnet.markdown

-# Client API : Session : Deleting entities
+# Session : Deleting entities

 Entities can be marked for deletion by using `Delete` method, but will not be removed from server untill `SaveChanges` is called.